peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

     {{requestor-metadata}}.
 It is REQUIRED that this JWT include a `kid` claim corresponding to a valid key.

-entity_identifier (required, string):  the Entity identifier of the Requestor.

 trust_chain (optional, array of string):  an array of base64url-encoded bytes
     containing a signed JWT and representing the Trust Chain of the Requestor, See {{Section 4.3 of OPENID-FED}}{: relative="#section-4.3"}.